DescendingBlade/Mobile-Development-Application-Project/InteractionWithExternalApps/README.md

-School University Lab 8 - Build a simple app that can interact with other app
+University Lab 8 - Build a simple app that can interact with other app